 “You know there’s a heavy price to pay when the balance is disturbed and fates tampered?” warns the witch.

 “I don’t care about the price!
 Just make it happen.
 I’ll give you more money, a lot more... if you can just make her stay and make her human.
 My perfect child.”

-They’re talking about two different things, but the woman with the dagger nods her head anyway
+They’re talking about two different things, but the witch nods her head anyway